Black-billed capercaillie

-The black-billed capercaillie (Tetrao urogalloides), also known as the eastern capercaillie, Siberian capercaillie, spotted capercaillie or (in Russian) stone capercaillie, is a large grouse species closely related to the more widespread western capercaillie.
+The black-billed capercaillie (Tetrao urogalloides) is a large grouse species closely related to the more widespread western capercaillie.
 It is a sedentary species that breeds in the larch taiga forests of eastern Siberia as well as parts of northern Mongolia and China.
 In the far west of its distribution, the black-billed capercaillie has been known to hybridize with the western capercaillie.
 Compared to its western cousin, the black-billed capercaillie is also more adaptable to open habitat, given the larch forests it lives in are usually less dense than other taiga communities.
 Thus, they tend to avoid thick coniferous forests.
 They are primarily herbivorous, feeding on twigs, buds, leaves, shoots, and berries of various plants.
 However, their diet in the warmer months includes some insects like caterpillars, larvae, ants and midges.

+This species is also known as the eastern capercaillie, Siberian capercaillie, spotted capercaillie or (in Russian) "stone capercaillie".